jsfuentes/Code-Cheatsheet/CS_Fundamentals/HTTP.md

 Often used to store sessions, just store session/user id in a cookie

-A cookie with no expiration date specified will expire when the browser is closed.
+A cookie with no expiration date specified will expire when the browser is closed i.e `session` key set to true.

 When a server responds to a browser request, it can send down a `Set-Cookie` header with one or many cookies:

 To send a cookie back to the server, the browser uses the `Cookie` header

-Cookies have a few other interesting attributes that are used to restrict or permit them from certain locations:
+Cookie properties to control domains sent to:

 - `Secure`: This will ensure that cookies can only be sent to HTTPS servers.
 - `Domain`: A list of hosts that a cookie can be sent to.